 Staff will develop a security plan that identifies the condition of District security facilities, and other security measures and improvements, which incorporate the use of SCADA to discourage, and/or identify, individuals who may attempt to gain unauthorized access to District facilities.
+Some of the new security measures will be installed in 2016.
 Staff will investigate possible grant funding for the administration building expansion as it relates to the operations control center.